AnirudhAchal/Movie_Management_System/README.md

-# Movie_Management_System
+# Movie Management System

+Movie Management System is a web application built using Django along with MySQL database, which allows users to filter, view and making reservations for various different movies.
 This is a project made for Database Systems Lab course.
+Full details regarding schema and features can be found in the project report.

 Team Members